Decentralidia/Rebuttal/Readme.md

 <h3>3.
 In Table 4., the authors provide an ablation study comparing the policy estimator with and without context decoder.
 Is there a similar ablation study comparing performance with the ensemble of policy models versus only one policy model?</h3>

+That is a completely valid concern.
+We ran our models again without using ensemble learning, but the difference in performance was not significant.
+Initially, as using ensemble learning in our "Context Decoder" module improved performance, we thought this approach would improve the "Context Decoder" model too, so we included it by default.
+However, after reevaluating, it seems that using ensemble learning in the "Policy Estimator" doesn't significantly enhance performance.
+Thanks for your feedback.

 <hr>

 <h3>Additional:1.
 As mentioned in the section above, qualitative analysis on the confusion matrices presented Fig 3-5 would provide interesting insights.
 Also providing a disaggregated analysis on how the model performs for different users would provide more credence to some of the claims the paper makes.</h3>